MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Sites/Update-MgBetaSiteTermStoreGroupSetTerm.md

 Update the properties of a term object.
 This API is available in the following national cloud deployments.

+> [!NOTE]
+> To view the v1.0 release of this cmdlet, view [Update-MgSiteTermStoreGroupSetTerm](/powershell/module/Microsoft.Graph.Sites/Update-MgSiteTermStoreGroupSetTerm?view=graph-powershell-1.0)

 ## SYNTAX

 ### UpdateExpanded (Default)